webspam/hdtSMP64/README.md

 hydrogensaysHDT - Creating this plugin

-aers - that's me :)
+aers - fixes and improvements

 ousnius - some fixes, and "consulting"